Tags

 Localization

-To localise documents in caisy, you must first ensure that you have created multiple locales for your project.
-You find the main if you go to your project settings and then navigate to Development -> Locales.
-Important for the usage in the graphql queries is the api identifier of the locale.
-If you create a new project, you will find that you have a single locale with the api identifier en already created:
+To localize documents in caisy, you must first make sure that you have created multiple locales for your project.
+You can find the main settings by going to your project settings, then navigating to Development -> Locales.
+It's important to note the API identifier of the locale for use in GraphQL queries.
+If you create a new project, you'll find that a single locale with the API identifier en has already been created:

-The creation of locales is done with the "create" button and following modal.
-More on that here:
+The creation of locales is accomplished using the "Create" button and the accompanying modal.
+You can find more information on this process here:

-After you created for example a new locale with the api identifier es for Spanish it can look like this on you locales screen:
+After you create a new locale with the API identifier es for Spanish, for example, it should look like this on your locales screen:

-Notice the fallback locale here.
-Defining a fallback locale will fill use the default language content for each field of a document, that has no content for the directly queried language.
+Note the fallback locale in this example.
+Defining a fallback locale will use the default language content for each field of a document that does not have content for the directly queried language

-To use the newly created locale es in our query there is an argument on every single blueprint object and on the all blueprint objects that you can use to define the locale you want to query for.
+To use the newly created locale es in your query, you can add an argument to each blueprint object and the all blueprint objects to define the desired locale for the query.

 {